What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

-{Episodic star formation should be a common process in the centres of barred galaxies -- in the inner Lindblad resonance rings, gravitational instabilities can drive the fragmentation of the nuclear ring and eventually induce a starburst, but this only takes place above a certain threshold density \citep{elmegreen94}.
+\paragraph{Gravitational instability and spiral waves} Episodic star formation due to the global structural evolution of galaxy centres should be a common process if a bar is present -- in the rings of the inner Lindblad resonance, gravitational instabilities can drive fragmentation and eventually induce a starburst, but this only takes place above a certain volume density threshold \citep{elmegreen94}.
 If the system is steady-state on a global scale, this threshold density is given by $n_{\rm burst}=0.6\kappa^2/G\mu m_{\rm H}$ and hence $n_{\rm burst}=\{0.3,0.5,2.6\}\times10^4~{\rm cm}^{-3}$ for the three regions of the CMZ listed in Table~\ref{tab:prop}.
-This is comparable to the current mean density of $n_0=2\times10^4~{\rm cm}^{-3}$, which may indicate that (part of) the CMZ is currently evolving towards a starburst.
-However, this critical density increases if the gas accretion rate along the bar is substantial.
-Additionally, orbital curvature causes the density waves in the central regions of galaxies to grow at an increasing rate towards smaller galactocentric radii, even in Toomre-stable discs or cases where the self-gravity of the gas does not set its global geometry \citep{montenegro99}.
-It is therefore easy to picture a system in which fresh gas is transported along the bar onto the 100-pc ring, where it builds up until the critical density for instability is reached -- possibly at different times throughout the ring.
-There is a notable population of 24$\mu{\rm m}$ sources at $l\la359.5^\circ$, i.e.~beyond the position of Sgr~C \citep[see Figure~\ref{fig:img} and][]{yusefzadeh09}, which may be the remnant of a recent, localised starburst.
-Variations would typically occur on the dynamical timescale of the system, which is $\sim5$~Myr for the 100-pc ring.}
+This is comparable to the current mean density of $n_0=2\times10^4~{\rm cm}^{-3}$, which may indicate that (part of) the CMZ is currently evolving towards a starburst \citep[also see][]{oka11}.\footnote{We note that this critical density increases if the gas accretion rate along the bar is substantial.}